Introduction

 Example: A manufacturer used process mining software to analyze procure-to-pay processes, saving $60,000 in reworking costs by detecting and managing deviations.
 (AI Multiple)

-Example: Organizations using BPM experienced a 20% reduction in compliance-related costs.
+Example: Organizations using BPM have reported a 20% reduction in compliance-related costs.
 (Osource Global)

 Resistance to Change